DarkGenerators/DaskOnCartesius/examples/hello_world/README.md

 sbatch test_cluster.bsh
 ```

-Follow the instructions in the stdout of the batch job script to connect to the Dask dashboard.
+Follow the instructions in the stdout of the batch job script (e.g. `slurm-<JOBID>.out`) to connect to the Dask dashboard.